 This Master combines essential knowledge of cultural economics and cultural policies with the competences needed to design projects in the cultural field.
 Case studies and study visits are an integral part of the course, designed to facilitate the application of the learning into practice.

-Upon successful completion of the programme, participants will be awarded a joint 1st level specialization Master's Diploma from the University of Torino and the Politecnico di Torino.
+Upon successful completion of the programme, participants will be awarded a joint 1st level specialization Master's Degree from the University of Torino and the Politecnico di Torino.
+Please note that a first level specialization Master’s degree does not give access to any PhD programmes unless students hold an academic qualification of a minimum of 5 years.